 2. You must have occupied the home as your primary residence for at least two years within the past five years.
 The two years need not be continuous.

-For a single person the Capital Gains Exemption is up to $250,000.
-For a married couple, only one spouse need hold title, but to qualify for the $500,000 exemption both spouses must meet the two-year occupancy test and file a joint tax return.
+For a single person, the Capital Gains Exemption is up to $250,000.
+For a married couple, only one spouse need hold the title, but to qualify for the $500,000 exemption both spouses must meet the two-year occupancy test and file a joint tax return.

-Many home owners think they have to own their homes at least five years before qualifying for this great tax break- that’s incorrect.
+Many homeowners think they have to own their homes at least five years before qualifying for this great tax break- that’s incorrect.
 You can qualify for the exemption in just two years if you move into your home immediately.
-You can utilize the capital gains exemption once every two years and there is no limit for how many times it can be used in ones lifetime, but keep in mind, that it only works for your primary residence, and does not work for investment Property.
-A 1031 Exchange is probably your best option to avoid capital gains tax for your investment property.
+You can utilize the capital gains exemption once every two years and there is no limit for how many times it can be used in one’s lifetime, but keep in mind, that it only works for your primary residence, and does not work for Investment Property.
+A 1031 Exchange is probably your best option to avoid capital gains tax for your investment properties.